 For the following comparisons, I matched the camera settings exactly.
 The shutter, ISO, and Aperture were set to identical settings.
 I used the color card to properly white balance each shot.

 Since Iridient Developer is still superior at processing X-Trans RAW files over Camera Raw 9.1, I did a comparison with both Lightroom and Iridient.

 It’s pretty close.

-Also note that each camera manufacturer adds their own spice to their RAW files.
+Also, note that each camera manufacturer adds their own spice to their RAW files.
 Sony has been rumored to sharpen up their RAWs a bit.
 Fujifilm stores lens profile corrections in their RAWs and I’m also guessing they do some moiré removal which will soften the image.
-This is why Lightroom might appear a bit softer than Iridient, becuase Iridient might be ignoring some of this Fujifilm RAW data, leaving in the moiré.
+This is why Lightroom might appear a bit softer than Iridient, because Iridient might be ignoring some of this Fujifilm RAW data, leaving it in the moiré.
 This is just my speculation.

 Detail Comparison Using Iridient Developer 3

 The main thing you’ll notice is the color patterns that appear.
 On the A7r the color patterns show on the larger details of the “O”, but not the small detail.
 On the XT1 there is no moiré on the large detail but it appears on the small details.
 Pick your poison I guess.

 All settings are turned off.
 No sharpness or noise correction.
 All images from here on are at a 100% crop.

 Here with Lightroom, there are no color patterns that appear on the XT1.
 Also less noise all around in the mid tones.